 Our Oxbridge programme prepares students to apply to the top universities by covering three key areas:

-Students on the Oxbridge programme will take part in trips and academic sessions across the year provided by the school, as well as gaining support through Ark’s Project Oxbridge and The Access Project’s Oxbridge Society.
+Students on the Oxbridge programme will take part in trips and academic sessions across the year provided by the school, as well as gaining support through Ark’s Project Oxbridge and other external programmes like Target Oxbridge and OxNet.
 They will receive mock interview support, assistance with revising for their admissions tests and suggested reading lists to support them with their application.

 K+